lfontini/igbot_lib/README.md

         │   ├───ip_address.py            - IP Address model to store the IP addresses as objects │   └───user.py                  - User model to store the users as objects └───parsers
+            ├───adapters.py              - Adapters to parse the output of the device ├───protocols.py             - Protocols to parse the output of the device ├───templates
+            │   ├───cisco_ios_show_version.textfsm
+            │   └───cisco_ios_show_interfaces.textfsm
             ├───textfsm_normalizer.py    - TextFSM normalizer to normalize the output of the device └───arp_parser.py           - ARP parser to parse the ARP table └───mikrotik